 As the world headquarters for the Red Cross, the International Olympic Committee, World Health Organisation and the European seat of the United Nations, Geneva is a truly international city.
-Situated on the border of France and Switzerland, Geneva is a mix of both countries and most residents are bilingual in both German and French, and often many other languages as well.
+Situated on the border of France and Switzerland, Geneva is a mix of both countries and whilst this it is officially in French-speaking Switzerland, most residents are also fluent in German, and often many other languages as well.
 In fact, with so many international organisations housed here, there's barely a language you won't hear!

 Because of the number of nationalities, you'll frequently see Geneva referred to as Genf (German) and Geneve (French), whilst the French know Lake Geneva as Lac Leman and the Germans call it Genfersee.